 1. Spend time in nature

 There are many health benefits to spending time in nature.
 One of them is stress relief, which is possible thanks to a reduction in blood pressure and heart rate.
 By just going out for a short walk in nature or sitting in a park, we can improve our health outcomes.
-Our cardiovascular system slows down and reduces wear and tear on our heart.
+Our cardiovascular system slows down and reduces wear and tear on our hearts.
 This is a feature of the calmness we experience when feeling serene.

 When I look back at the definition of serenity it includes the word “calm” and this can relate to both the state of the body and the mind.
 There are more words that relate to a psychological way of being.
-For example, peaceful, tranquil, contented and untroubled refer to our cognitive state.
-Environmental psychologists Rachel and Stephen Kaplan propose that, when we are in nature, we focus on stimuli such as leaves blowing, a stream bubbling or grass swaying.
+For example, peaceful, tranquil, contented, and untroubled refer to our cognitive state.
+Environmental psychologists Rachel and Stephen Kaplan propose that, when we are in nature, we focus on stimuli such as leaves blowing, a stream bubbling, or grass swaying.
 All of these sounds capture our attention without a conscious effort.

 2. Practice Acceptance

 You may have heard the phrase grant me the serenity to accept the things I cannot change.
 This doesn’t mean that we should tolerate abuse.
-It means that, where we can, we should mentally let go of those things that are worrying us, but we are unable to do anything about.
+It means that, where we can, we should mentally let go of those things that are worrying us, but we are unable to do anything about them.
 This is vital for the tranquil state of mind that is characteristic of serenity.
 When we let go of those things that we cannot change, we experience more positive emotions and open the door to serenity.

 3. Find what works for you

 Each of us is different and we will find serenity in different activities and situations.
 Some people cultivate serenity by listening to calm and peaceful music.
-Others get a calm and tranquil feeling after organising their workspace or home.
+Others get a calm and tranquil feeling after organizing their workspace or home.
 We can also find serenity when we are lost in a rewarding hobby, particularly a practical one such as crafting.

 I invite you to be aware and play around with different activities and visit varied locations to notice when you are at your most serene.
 Then you can intentionally recreate these to ease times of stress and to give yourself an uplifting boost of positive emotions.

-If you wish to become more resilient, self-compassionate and happier, join Bryony’s Positive Psychology for Life course.
+If you wish to become more resilient, self-compassionate, and happier, join Bryony’s Positive Psychology for Life course.
 Learn and practice the best Positive Psychology techniques to transform your life.